projecttacoma/cqm-parsers/README.md

 # cqm-parsers

-This project contains libraries for parsing HQMF documents and parsing MAT packages.
+This project contains libraries for parsing FHIR Measure Bundles packaged by the Measure Authoring Tool (MAT).

 ## Usage (MAT Package Loading)

-To load measures from a MAT package file into the measure model, use the `Measures::CqlLoader` class.
+To load measures from a MAT package file into the measure model, use the `Measures::BundleLoader` class.
 It can be used to create an array of measure models.
-For a composite measure, the array will contain the component measures and the last element will be the composite measure.
 For a non-composite measure (most measures), the array will contain one item.
+Although not currently supported, for a composite measure, the array will contain the component measures and the last element will be the composite measure.
 Example measure loading:

 ```ruby